How to Start the Perfect Baby Sleep Schedule

 In either case, I promise that starting a baby sleep schedule is not some big, scary thing.
 It’s a complete blessing, for you and your baby.

-In this post, we’re going to go over the baby sleep schedule I fell in love with for my own baby, the minimum requirements you’ll need to start, and other critical information regarding sleep schedules.
+In this post, we’re going to go over the basics of the baby sleep schedule I’ve personally used and recommend, as well as the minimum requirements to start.

 Note: This post is part of my Baby Sleep Series.
 Before we begin, here are the other posts: